wnprince/ReleaseNote/System Design/Software Architecture 101/01 - Different Tiers in Software Architecture.md

 ![](D:\Notes\System Design\Software Architecture 101\media\3TA.jpg)

 So, if we take a blog website as an example, the UI would be written in HTML, CSS and JavaScript, the backend would run on a server like apache or nginx and the database would be a MySQL.
 A three tier architecture works best for simple use-cases.

+## N-Tier

+An N-Tier application is an application which has more than three components involved.
+The components in an N-Tier Application include:-

+- Cache
+- Message queues for asynchronous behavior
+- Load balancer
+- Search servers for searching through massive amounts of data
+- Components involved in processing massive amounts of data
+- Components running heterogeneous tech commonly known as web services etc.

+## Why do we have so many Tiers?

+Two software design principles ae key to explaining this - Single Responsibility Principle and Separation of Concerns.

+### Single Responsibility Principle

+This principle means giving just one responsibility to a component and letting it execute it with perfection.
+This approach gives us a lot of flexibility and makes management easier, since maintaining one component won't affect others.

+### Separation of Concern

+Separation of concerns kind of means the same thing, be concerned about your work only & stop worrying about the rest of the stuff.
+Keeping components separate makes the reusable.

+Different services can use the same database, the messaging server or any component as long as they are not tightly coupled with each other.
+Having loosely coupled components is the way to go.
+The approach makes scaling the service easy in future when things grow beyond a certain level.